-Diffusion Illusions won best demo award in CVPR 2023!
+Diffusion Illusions won the best demo award

-We also presented at OpenSauce 2023.
-See JacksFilms' reaction here
+We also exhibited at OpenSauce 2023 + 2024.
+See

 More Details: Check the bottom of the page to learn more about this project!